sefinek24/Sefinek-Blocklist-Collection/README.md

 </div>

 # 📝 Information
-I use this list every day on my Pi-hole (Raspberry Pi 4 B & HP T630), and I haven't encountered any false positives.
-If I do encounter a false positive or misleading block, I will report it immediately to the list creator or update the list myself if it is mine.
-Some of the blocklists have been downloaded from other creators who were less interested in the repositories with blocklists, and I have [modified](lists/other/Modified%20lists.md) them to remove false alarms and similar issues.
+False alarms happen very rarely.
+Even if accidental blocking of a website occurs, I usually create a new Issue in the repository with the original blocklist.
+However, if the blocklist is of my own making, please open an Issue in this repository and inform me about the incident.
+In any case, you can always create your Pull Request, which I always encourage.
+Any contribution will be appreciated by me.

+You have two options to choose from.
+You can use the [default blocklist](lists/Index.md) or [visit my website](https://sefinek.net/blocklist-generator) and use the list generator.
-You can also use the list generator on [my website](https://sefinek.net).
-You will be able to select what specifically should be blocked.
+You will be able to select exactly what should be blocked.

-Just like with the standard list, you can be assured that every link within the list will work.
+# ✋ Warning

-It's important to regularly check this repository for updates and potential changes.
-You can also access my official CDN by clicking on [this link](https://cdn.sefinek.net).
+It is important to regularly check this repository for updates and potential changes.
-However, please note that while this blocklist can improve your privacy and security, it may also unintentionally block legitimate content or services.
-Therefore, please use it at your own risk.
+However, it should be noted that while this blocking list can improve your privacy and security, it may unintentionally block legitimate content or services.
+Therefore, use it at your own risk.

 <div align="center">
     ⭐ <b>If you found this repository helpful or interesting, please consider giving it a star to show your support!</b> ⭐
     <br>
     👋 <b>Have fun and stay safe!</b> o(>ω<)o 👋
 </div>

+## 🤝 Contributing
+I welcome your contributions!
+If you know of any additional domains that you believe should be included in this list, I would be grateful if you could share them with me.
+I kindly invite you to contribute to this project by submitting a [Pull request](https://github.com/sefinek24/Sefinek-Blocklist-Collection/pulls).
+Your effort and input will be highly appreciated and will help me make this list even more comprehensive and useful for others.
+Thank you in advance for your valuable contribution!

 # ✨ Main block list
 - [**AMP Hosts:**](info/block/AMP%20Hosts.md) Blocks Accelerated Mobile Pages (AMP) hosts that often serve ads and track user behavior.